Summer Service Program in Fiji

 Please see The Homestay Experience for more information on how we select our homestay communities and families!

 Our time in Fiji would not be complete without some time by the beach!
 Our gorgeous lodging overlooking the ocean allows for a relaxing, interesting, and fun end of the trip.
-We have the opportunity to gain our SSI Open Water Dive Certification.
+We have the opportunity to gain our SSI Open Water Dive Certification (SCUBA is an optional $500 add-on).
 We see stunning sea creatures like never before during various snorkeling opportunities.
 We work alongside a local marine biology team to plant coral and encourage reef restoration projects.
 We also hike to a beautiful swimming hole and eat a traditional meal called Lovo, a banquet cooked using an underground earth oven.

 We wrap up our adventures with an awesome final dinner and reflection activity.
 The next day, we depart for home.
 Join us to explore this special culture, meet people who will always be in your heart, and discover what it means to have a truly profound travel experience!

-Global Works will arrange a chaperoned group flight for this program.
+The Global Works chaperoned Group Flight departs from Los Angeles(LAX) for this program.
 Airfare is not included in the tuition.
-When flights become available, please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.
+Please visit the Group Flight Portal to book your flight after enrollment and Flight & Travel Arrangements for more information about travel days.

 Please note that this itinerary is subject to change.